mattisabrat/yoUMAP_vocalizations/README.md

 * -c: Defaults to  *yoUMAP_vocalizations/Defaults.config*

 ## Input Structure / Experimental Directory Formatting
-Your *Experimental_Directory/* must be correctly formatted for the pathway to run.
+Your *Experimental_Directory/* must be correctly formatted for the pipeline to run.
 The *Experimental_Directory/* must contain a sudirectory *Experimental_Directory/Raw_Inputs/*. *Raw_Inputs/* should contain a subdirectory for each sample, lets call them *sample_folder/* s, with the sample's name as the *sample_folder/* name.
 This *sample_folder/* name will be taken by the pipeline as the sample's name in the output.
 Each sample_folder should contain all the **.wav** files associated with that sample. **The *sample_folder/* name CANNOT include *"wav"*.** It will break the code, so don't do it.
 I don't feel rewriting  that step without regular expressions.

 ### Example
 * Experimental_Directory/